Reinforcement Learning for Durable Algorithmic Recourse: Experiments

 Recourse based on Wachter and DiCE highlights the same trends, as shown in Appendix~\ref{app:results}.

-\namedpar{Comparison of baseline, hybrid, and our approach} Across all subplots in Figure~\ref{fig:paretoGrid}, the baseline approach (green) attains low reliability ($\text{RR}_t^T \approx 0.4$) while favoring feasibility.
+\namedpar{Comparison of baseline, hybrid, ARR, and our approach} Across all subplots in Figure~\ref{fig:paretoGrid}, the baseline approach (green) attains low reliability ($\text{RR}_t^T \approx 0.4$) while favoring feasibility.
 This outcome reflects the limitations of simply using the last observed decision threshold as the target score instead of tailoring it to an evolving environment.
 In contrast, our predictor $\mu$ can be plugged into any recourse recommender, such as Ustun, explicitly governing this trade-off (orange).
 These results highlight the advantage of an RL-based predictor over a simplistic fixed threshold policy.
+Comparing ARR (red) to the baseline (green), we observe that robustifying the target score based on a fixed parameter $\varepsilon$ improves recourse reliability, at the cost of reduced feasibility.
+However, the hybrid method (orange) Pareto-dominates ARR in all four settings, particularly in high-reliability regimes ($RR_t$ above the high reliability threshold).
+This demonstrates that environment-aware target adjustments outperform naive approaches that ignore the candidates' behavior.
+A more in-depth analysis of this is provided in Appendix~\ref{app:dominiguez}.

 Figure~\ref{fig:paretoGrid} also compares our method (blue) with the hybrid approach (orange).
-Our approach achieves Pareto optimality across all four experimental settings.
-The key distinction lies in the recommendation strategy: while Ustun's method selects recommendations based solely on minimal feature changes, our policy $\phi$ explicitly accounts for feature modification difficulties, prioritizing changes to easier features, thus resulting in more feasible recourse paths.
+Our approach achieves Pareto optimality across all four settings.
+The key distinction lies in the recommendation strategy: while Ustun selects recommendations based solely on minimal feature changes, our policy $\phi$ explicitly accounts for feature difficulties, prioritizing changes to easier features, resulting in more feasible recourse paths.
 Hybrid methods based on Wachter and DiCE achieve a performance similar to Ustun, as illustrated in Appendix~\ref{app:results}.

-We further note that the relative advantage of our method depends on the setting parameters.
-When the complexity of the problem---encoded in the parameters $\beta$ and $T$---increases, the Pareto front of our method moves closer to that of the hybrid.
-One possible interpretation is that, while in favorable conditions ($T=1$, $\beta=0.05$) more attainable recourse paths directly correspond to a higher portion of implementing candidates (for the same validity), in more constrained environments (e.g., $T=5$ or $\beta=0.01$) this mapping is less immediate, limiting the achievable gain.

-Even under these stricter conditions, however, our method continues to provide robust improvements and maintains good trade-offs.
-This indicates that our approach remains effective over longer horizons $T$, highlighting its practical advantage in dynamic, multi-step settings.
+Overall, these results highlight the effectiveness of our method in achieving more favorable reliability–feasibility trade-offs in dynamic, multi-step settings.